About Us

 We Believe…

-Our innovative agriculture programs empower Baltimore’s youth to become change-makers in our communities.
+Our innovative agriculture programs empower young people to become change-makers in our communities.

 We introduce young people to cutting-edge agricultural technologies like controlled environment agriculture (CEA), including hydroponics and aeroponics.
 This opens doors to diverse and exciting career paths, sparking a deeper understanding of the agriculture industry and fostering a new generation of passionate ag-vocates.